-Using this methodology, in March 2011, our compensation committee awarded stock options and performance-based RSUs to all of the named executive officers.
-The estimated value of the March 2011 awards granted to the named executive officers were split 60/40 between RSUs and stock options.
-The target adjusted EBITDA established by our compensation committee for the 2011 fiscal year was \$40.8 million.
-In February 2012, our compensation committee determined that the actual adjusted EBITDA for fiscal 2011 was \$48.7 million and exceeded the target adjusted EBITDA by nearly 120%, which resulted in the maximum adjustment in the number of RSUs earned for the 2011 fiscal year equal to 150% of the target RSU amount for each executive.
-The RSUs and stock options awarded in 2011 to our named executive officers are reported below in the table "Executive Compensation-Grants of Plan-Based Awards in Fiscal 2011."
+Using this methodology, in March 2012, our compensation committee awarded stock options and performance-based RSUs to all of the named executive officers.
+The estimated value of the March 2012 awards granted to the named executive officers were split 60/40 between performance-based RSUs and stock options.
+The target adjusted EBITDA established by our compensation committee for the 2012 fiscal year for the performance-based RSUs was \$45.6 million.
+In February 2013, our compensation committee determined that the actual adjusted EBITDA for fiscal 2012 was \$49.6 million and represented nearly 109% of the target adjusted EBITDA, resulting in an upward adjustment in the number of performance-based RSUs earned for the 2012 fiscal year equal to 129.2% of the target RSU amount for each executive.
+The performance-based RSUs and stock options awarded in 2012 to our named executive officers are reported below in the table "Executive Compensation-Grants of Plan-Based Awards in Fiscal 2012."

-In March 2012, our compensation committee continued to use this methodology to award stock options and RSUs to all of the named executive officers.
-The estimated value of the March 2012 awards granted to the named executives officers were split 60/40 between RSUs and stock options.
-The grant date fair value of the RSUs and stock option awards were \$21.91 and \$11.69 per share, respectively.
+In March 2013, our compensation committee continued to use this methodology to award stock options and performance-based RSUs to all of the named executive officers.
+The estimated value of the March 2013 awards granted to the named executives officers were split 60/40 between performance-based RSUs and stock options.
+The grant date fair value of the performance-based RSUs and stock option awards were \$25.98 and \$11.33 per share, respectively.